International versions of Who Wants to Be a Millionaire?: International versions

+A † symbol following a name indicates that the host of the program has died.

+Unlicensed versions

 "Is that your final answer?" catchphrases

 The Millionaire franchise's catchphrase is "Is that your final answer?" (more commonly said by some versions' hosts as "Final answer?", "Chris' Final Answer" or simply "Final?"), a question derived from a rule requirement that the players must clearly indicate their choices before being made official (since the nature of the game allows the player to think aloud about the options before committing to an answer).
-As a side effect, once a final answer has been given, it cannot be changed.
+As a side effect, once a final answer has been given, it is locked in and cannot be changed.
 Many parodies of the game show capitalised on this phrase.
 However, not every version has taken over such a catchphrase so that the answer is stated rather informally in that case.

 Players can prevent the host from asking this question, by stating themselves "final answer" or some variant after they declare their choice.

 Another hallmark of the show is using dramatic pauses before the host acknowledges whether or not the answer was correct.
 Occasionally, the host will only announce if the answer is correct after the commercial break.